 Adopting “Fast Is Best” Strategy In Your Workflow

-As true believers of “Fast Is Best,” ShootDotEdit sends you your batch of edited images in as fast as 48 hours (or max 5 days).
+As true believers of “Fast Is Best,” ShootDotEdit sends you your batch of edited images in as fast as a day, no more than 48 hours.
 Thus, helping you submit a job faster to your wedding clients.
 Here’s how you can adopt this strategy in your workflow for maximum benefit.

 1. Send A Sneak Peek + A Thank You Note